-- (i) The assumed discount has been determined based on the investment returns expected on an investment portfolio that reflects the opportunities reasonably available to the Fund in the investment markets and also reflects the Fund's actual investments and investment strategy in respect of defined benefit member liabilities.
-The assumed discount rate is different for each defined benefit sub-plan. - (ii) The assumed annual salary adjustment has been determined in consultation with the employer-sponsors and a review of the recent salary experiences of the members of the DB sub-plans.
-The rate is the same for each of the defined benefit sub-plans. - (iii) The assumed price inflation has been determined based on long-term estimates of the consumer price index (CPI).
+The assumed discount has been determined based on the investment returns expected on an investment portfolio that reflects the opportunities reasonably available to the Fund in the investment markets and also reflects the Fund's actual investments and investment strategy in respect of defined benefit member liabilities.
+The assumed discount rate is different for each defined benefit sub-plan.

+The assumed price inflation has been determined based on long-term estimates of the consumer price index (CPI).